Data Append Deliverables when input file included Address and/or ZIP11

 1b.
 Pivoted Append Output Table

-The Pivoted Append Output File will be in a .csv file format and will include a column for each attributes ordered.
+The Pivoted Append Output File will be in a .csv file format and will include a column for each attribute ordered.

 -